Table of Contents

 Angular is an open-source web application framework based on TypeScript, developed by Google.
 It allows you to run the code in the user’s browser and to create UI components easily.

 Both components come with a set of functionalities that can be very useful for your project.
-By exploring the benefits of MEAN and MERN stacks, you can better understand which one can help you build your software application more efficiently and productively.
+By exploring the benefits of each, you can better understand which one can help you build your software application more efficiently and productively.